karthikeyan28d/mlflow_experiements/README.md

-## this repo shows how to launch ml appliaction in dagsub server whihc also uses mlflow
+## this repo shows how to launch ml appliaction in dagsub server which uses mlflow

 # use below info to use the ml runs which is ruuning in dagsub server